 CPIA Awards provide the opportunity to recognize outstanding individuals and companies for their commitment and dedication to the ongoing success of the plastics industry.

 CPIA conducts an open call for expressions of interest for nominations.
 Either individuals or companies can self-nominate or they are nominated by others.
-An external awards committee reviews all submissions, evaluates their merits and determines whether or not the nominee meets the award criteria before declaring them a winner.
-Winners will be notified by CPIA week of August 8, 2016.
+An external awards committee reviews all submissions evaluates their merits and determines whether or not the nominee meets the award criteria before declaring them a winner.
+Winners will be notified by CPIA in August 2017.

 CPIA Award Winner Benefits